mumiak-mitch/HomePage/README.md

 After reading on Responsive Web Design in Odin Project, I have been tasked to come up with a homepage that is responsive on a mobile phone, tablet and laptop.

 I am using HTML and CSS

+Images and icons gotten from Pixabay, flaticons and online.